havanagrawal/wikidata-toolkit/README.md

 [`constraint.py`](./constraints/constraint.py) contains the abstract definition and a few concrete implementations for the concept of a _Constraint_.
 This is similar to how Wikidata defines constraints, except that the implementation may contain a way to fix them.

-The various scripts (currently at root level) use a SPARQL query to find an item to start from, and then iterate its children, checking for consistencies, and fixing them if the appropriate flag is provided.
+The various scripts (currently at root level) use a SPARQL query to search for items, checking for consistencies, and fixing them.

+[`bots`](./bots) contains various Bot implementations that can be used to iterate through Wikidata pages using a generator, and _treat_ them.

 [`television.py`](./model/television.py) contains abstract models for the concepts of Episode, Season, Series and more.
 Each model has some semantic knowledge of the item it encapsulates, as well as the constraints it should be checked for.